-BCSD methods can be generally classified into two categories: i) dynamic analysis-based method{s} and ii) static analysis-based method{s}.
-The methods based on dynamic analysis capture the runtime behavior as function semantic features by running target functions, where the function features can be I/O pairs of function~\cite{pewny2015cross} or system calls during the program execution \cite{egele2014blanket}, etc. They are not scalable for large-scale firmware analysis since running firmware requires specific devices and emulating firmware is also difficult~\cite{zaddach2014avatar, gustafson2019toward, chen2016towards}.
-The methods based on static analysis mainly extract function features from assembly code.
+BCSD methods can be generally classified into two categories: i) dynamic analysis-based methods and ii) static analysis-based methods.
+The methods based on dynamic analysis capture the runtime behavior as function semantic features by running target functions, where the function features can be I/O pairs of function~\cite{pewny2015cross} or system calls during program execution \cite{egele2014blanket}, etc. They are not scalable for large-scale firmware analysis since running firmware requires specific devices and emulating firmware is also difficult~\cite{zaddach2014avatar, gustafson2019toward, chen2016towards}.
+The methods based on static analysis mainly extract statistical features from assembly code.
 An intuitive way is to calculate the edit distance between assembly code sequences~\cite{David:Tracelet}.
-They cannot be directly applied in cross-architecture since instructions are different across architectures.
-Architecture-independent statistical features of functions are proposed for the similarity detection~\cite{eschweiler2016discovre}.
+They cannot be directly applied across architectures since instruction sets are totally distinct.
+Architecture-independent statistical features of functions are proposed for similarity detection~\cite{eschweiler2016discovre}.
 These features are less affected across architectures such as the number of function calls, strings, and constants.
 Furthermore, the control flow graph (CFG) at the assembly code level is utilized by conducting a graph isomorphism comparison for improving the similarity detection ~\cite{eschweiler2016discovre, feng2016scalable}.
-Based on statistical features and CFG, Gemini~\cite{xu2017neural} leverages the graph embedding network to encode functions to vectors for similarity detection.
+Based on statistical features and CFG, Gemini~\cite{xu2017neural} leverages the graph embedding network to encode functions as vectors for similarity detection.
 With the application of deep learning models in programming language analysis, various methods have recently appeared to employ such models to encode binary functions in different forms and calculate function similarity based on function encoding~\cite{liu2018alphadiff, 280046, trex, wang2022jtrans}.
 Static analysis-based methods are faster and more scalable for large-scale firmware analysis but often produce false positives due to the lack of semantic information.
-Since homologous vulnerable functions in different architectures usually share the same semantics, it is desirable that a cross-architecture BCSD should be able to capture the semantic information about functions in a way that can be scaled.
+Since homologous vulnerable functions in different architectures usually have the same semantics, a cross-architecture BCSD should be able to capture the semantic information about functions in a way that can be scaled.